Integrating with the CLCbio Genomics Server

 This folder is your group's working directory.
 Copying files in the workbench from your local folders to the folders on the server will copy your data over to CRC (again, file permissions have been set to restrict access to your data to only those members of your group - if you need any special permissions, or if you do not find a folder matching your group, please open a support ticket on the CRC mainpage).

 Computational genomics tasks require various reference genome.
-CLC_References and User_References with a blue S on the folder icons are the folders for reference genomes.
+CLC_References with a blue S on the folder icons are the folders for reference genomes.
 CLC_Referenes are associated with Biomedical Genomics Server, and its contents include human, mouse and rat genomes.
-Reference genomes for the other species are installed under User_References.
+Reference genomes for the other species are installed inside Genomes folder under CLC_References.
 If you need any special reference genome, please open a support ticket on the CRC mainpage).

 Running an analysis on HTC cluster operates in much the same fashion as running an analysis on your own computer, however in the dialog box that opens (when you first select a tool to run), you will now see additional options: